vimlord/MeshSimulation/README.md

 ###Physics
 The program is designed to follow the laws of physics in the real world.
 This includes conservation of momentum and the Newtonian laws of motion.
-The program also includes gravitational and electromagnetic forces, whic occur between every mass in the simulator.
+The program also includes gravitational and electromagnetic forces, which occur between every mass in the simulator, and support for collision physics between meshes.

 ###Meshes
 Meshes are sets of vertices, which have velocity, position, mass, and electromagnetic charge.
 Vertices can be connected to one another by Edges, which keep Vertices within a specified distance of another and act like springs.

 ###Controllers
-Controllers are currently only a framework.
-Their purpose is to allow a user to interact with the simulation.
-For example, I slightly modified the program to create an arm that can be controlled via the keyboard.
+Controllers are classes that can be used to control aspects within the simulation.
+Controllers are extensions of the Controller class, and are held by the GUI class as a means of determining what the user wants to do.

 ##How to Use